8.1 Bond Features, Issuance, and Cash Flow Structures

 Covenants and funding choices

-Covenants are contract terms that restrict issuer behavior or require issuer action.
-Negative covenants may limit additional debt, asset sales, liens, or restricted payments.
-Affirmative covenants may require financial statements, insurance, taxes, or minimum ratios.
+Covenants are contract terms that restrict the issuer or require action.
+Negative (restrictive) covenants limit additional debt, liens, asset sales, or restricted payments.
+Affirmative covenants require timely financial statements, insurance, tax payment, or minimum ratios.
+Stronger covenants reduce credit risk and lower required yield.

 Structured aid: feature effect map